-27. Priority Countries: Support under this high-priority program should be targeted to countries that have limited capacity to implement their NIPs.
+- 27. Priority Countries: Support under this high-priority program should be targeted to countries that have limited capacity to implement their NIPs.
 Countries must demonstrate a willingness to adopt the necessary policies and to continue support for the institutions strengthened with GEF support, for example through inscribing support for POPs management and reduction activities in their national budgets.
-Therefore, it is expected that those countries that will receive support for capacity strengthening under GEF-4 will not require any such support for the same activities to meet current obligations of the Stockholm Convention under future phases of the GEF.

-28. Types of Projects: Projects to be implemented under this program will be largely oriented towards technical assistance and capacity building.

-29. Objective (b) - NIP Development: The GEF will continue to support eligible countries in meeting their obligation to develop and submit a NIP under the Stockholm Convention (enabling activities).

-30. Outcome: GEF-eligible countries meet their obligations to develop and submit NIPs to the COP of the Stockholm Convention.

-31. Indicators: Two indicators of output and outcome are to be tracked through the GEF-4 replenishment:

-- (a) NIPs submitted to the COP of the Stockholm Convention12 - (b) Number of countries receiving support to develop their initial NIP

-32. Scope: Efforts will be made to ensure that the NIP development process is embedded in a country's institutional framework for the sound management of chemicals, thereby contributing to strengthening that framework.

-33. Priority Countries: This program will remain a priority for the small number of eligible13 countries that have not yet prepared their NIPs.
-It is expected that this will complete the GEF's funding of the initial NIP.

-34. Types of Projects: Projects to be implemented under this program will be largely oriented towards enabling activities.

-12 Parties to the Stockholm Convention have an obligation to submit a NIP to the COP of the Convention within two years of becoming a party.
+Therefore, it is expected that those countries that will receive support for capacity strengthening under GEF-4 will not require any such support for the same activities to meet current obligations of the Stockholm Convention under future phases of the GEF. - 28.
+Types of Projects: Projects to be implemented under this program will be largely oriented towards technical assistance and capacity building. - 29.
+Objective (b) NIP Development: The GEF will continue to support eligible countries in meeting their obligation to develop and submit a NIP under the Stockholm Convention (enabling activities). - 30.
+Outcome: GEF-eligible countries meet their obligations to develop and submit NIPs to the COP of the Stockholm Convention. - 31.
+Indicators: Two indicators of output and outcome are to be tracked through the GEF-4 replenishment: - (a) NIPs submitted to the COP of the Stockholm Convention - (b) Number of countries receiving support to develop their initial NIP - 32.
+Scope: Efforts will be made to ensure that the NIP development process is embedded in a country's institutional framework for the sound management of chemicals, thereby contributing to strengthening that framework. - 33.
+Priority Countries: This program will remain a priority for the small number of eligible countries that have not yet prepared their NIPs.
+It is expected that this will complete the GEF's funding of the initial NIP. - 34.
+Types of Projects: Projects to be implemented under this program will be largely oriented towards enabling activities.

-13 Following Convention guidance, the GEF Council has extended eligibility of POPs-enabling activities to developing countries and countries with economies in transition "that are in the process of becoming Parties to the Stockholm Convention".
+Following Convention guidance, the GEF Council has extended eligibility of POPs-enabling activities to developing countries and countries with economies in transition "that are in the process of becoming Parties to the Stockholm Convention".